-|Meaning 1||Small items that can be shipped through the local postal service.||Large items that need installation or a delivery person.|
+|Meaning 1||Small items that can be shipped through the local postal service||Large items that need installation or a delivery person|

-|Meaning 2||The date on which the shipment leaves the supplier’s warehouse.||The date the package arrives at the customer’s doorstep.|
+|Meaning 2||The date on which a shipment leaves a seller’s warehouse||The date when a package arrives at a customer’s doorstep|

 |Is it Controllable?||Yes||No|

-|Original Definition||Shipping is originally referred to any package sent using a ship or transportation via sea.||Delivery is originally referred to the distributing any goods: physical goods as well as specialized goods (water, electricity, etc.).|
+|Original Definition||Shipping is originally referred to as any package sent using a ship or transportation via sea||Delivery is originally referred to as the distribution of any kind of goods: physical goods as well as specialized goods (water, electricity, etc.)|